maligue/maligue.github.io/_posts/en/2016-05-23-team-player-substitution.md

 lang: en
 localization: team-player-substitution
 ---
-Another new feature this morning!
+Another new feature was added this morning!
 It is now possible to replace manually an absent player by a player from another team.
 In the player substitution window, you can now choose another team and then select the player of that team that will substitute.

 {% include image.html src="2016-05-23-team-player-substitution.gif" caption="Substitution by the player of another team" %}